- Hands-on techniques begin in the first trimester

 - Business and practice management—accounting, budgeting, finance and investing

 - Elements of the office visit—history-taking, exam procedures and report-of-findings

 - Diagnosis and treatment coding and third-party reimbursement

 - Goal setting for personal and professional development

 - Networking for practice opportunities

 You deliver progressive levels of patient care at the direction of professional mentors - preparing you for competent and successful clinical practice following graduation from chiropractic school.
 You train in Northwestern’s public clinic system and with chiropractors working in community-based private practices.

 Read more about clinical experience.

 You take four advanced electives in specialized topics and techniques in Trimesters 7-9.

-For the list of elective courses, check the class schedules.
+For the list of elective courses, consult the curriculum outline.